abdulaziz-M895/Guess-the-Word-Game/README.md

 ## Credits

-This game is created by [ElzeroWebSchool].
+This game is created by Me inspired by [Elzero Web School](https://github.com/ElzeroWebSchool).